Refried bean dip layers beans, cream cheese, salsa, cheddar, and green chiles, then bakes until bubbling. It disappears fast at any party.

 Regardless of whether that's happened to you or not, I am here with the skinny on what to do if you want to know how to make easy bean dip from a can of refried beans.
 Yes, friends.
 We're going to turn that boring old can of beans into the cheesiest, dreamiest, prettiest bean dip you ever did see.

-So, if you're planning for Mexican night, having a party, or just want to use up the beans sitting in your pantry to make a scrumptious snack, this recipe is for you!
+So, if you're looking for something to serve with your Grilled Chicken Burritos, you're having a party, or you just want to use up the beans sitting in your pantry to make a scrumptious snack, this recipe is for you!
 After you bake this recipe for bean dip, you'll find yourself heading to the store specifically to pick up refried beans to make it over and over again.

 Mark my words!